An Interview With ...

 Bodo, tell us a bit about you and what you do for a living ...

-I've got my own styling company (www.bodobreg.com), which consists of 4 divisions: personal, event, interior and stage styling - from wardrobe management, houses and restaurants to weddings and theatre costumes.
+I have my own styling company (www.bodobreg.com), which consists of 4 divisions: personal, event, interior and stage styling - from wardrobe management, houses and restaurants to weddings and theatre costumes.
 I'm also one of the regular contributors of Blauw Bloed, a National Royalty TV show, which focuses on the crowned heads of the world.
 I'm a very grateful man to be doing what I love and covering such a wide range of areas.
 Every day is different and exciting, which keeps me challenged, focused and inspired.

 Do you have a fashion muse or icon?